kupl/FixML/README.md

 # FixML

 FixML tool for providing personalized feedback to students.
-It corrects the logical error for function programming assignments.
+It corrects the logical error for functional programming assignments.
 The tool is licensed under the [MIT license](LICENSE.txt).

 ## Basic Settings